nickp60/riboSeed/README.md

 ```

 ## 2: *De fere novo* Assembly
-### `riboSeed.py`
+### `seed`
-`riboSeed.py` maps reads to a genome and (1) extracts reads mapping to rDNA regions, (2) perfoms subassemblies on each pool of extracted reads to recover the rDNA complete with flanking regions (resulting in a pseudocontig) (3) concatenates a;; pseudocontigs into them into a pseudogenome with 5kb spacers of N's in between, (5) map remaining reads to the pseudogenome, and (6) repeat steps 1-5 for a given number of iterations (default 3 iterations).
+`seed` maps reads to a genome and (1) extracts reads mapping to rDNA regions, (2) perfoms subassemblies on each pool of extracted reads to recover the rDNA complete with flanking regions (resulting in a pseudocontig) (3) concatenates a;; pseudocontigs into them into a pseudogenome with 5kb spacers of N's in between, (5) map remaining reads to the pseudogenome, and (6) repeat steps 1-5 for a given number of iterations (default 3 iterations).
 Finally, riboSeed runs SPAdes assemblied with and without the pseudocontigs and the resulting assemblies are assessed with QUAST.

 #### Output